oscarpobletes/BlueATM/README.md

 4. For transactions such as cash withdrawal or deposit, follow the on-screen instructions.

-5. To change your PIN, navigate to the "Change PIN" option and follow the prompts.
+5. To change your PIN, navigate to the **Change PIN** option and follow the prompts.

-6. To exit the application, select the "Exit" option from the main menu.
+6. To exit the application, select the **Exit** option from the main menu.